Are you experienced with thermal paste? It is an often-overlooked part of most of the computer setups.

 What is Thermal Paste?

 A thermally conductive compound which acts the interfacing fact between heat sources (high power semiconductor devices) and heat sinks is known as Thermal Interface Material (TIM) or thermal paste.
+It differs from thermal grease.

 There is no effect of mechanical strength to the bond produced by thermal paste or thermal grease between the heat sink and heat source.
 Rather, the paste has to be matched up with a mechanism of mechanical fixation like spreading the thermal paste all over the heat source by applying pressure between the heat sink and heat source.